Partisan Review: Moves to Rutgers and Boston University

 Having invested more than $1 million in Partisan Review over the years and stored the publication's archive since 1963, Rutgers physically blocked the transfer of PR's files to the new institution.
 A standoff resulted and attorneys for both parties hastily came to an agreement by which Phillips was allowed to remove back issues, financial files, and current documents necessary for the magazine's publication to Boston University with Rutgers holding the archival originals until the matter could be legally settled.
 An inventory of the magazine's papers was conducted and photocopies of critical documents made and the matter headed for court.

 In the lawsuit which followed, Phillips ultimately prevailing based on his contention that the magazine's records had been housed at Rutgers merely as a revokable "deposit" rather than a permanent gift.
 Rutgers was allowed to microfilm the magazine's pre-1978 records with the originals were transferred to Boston University.

+The magazine's circulation was 8,150 in 1989.

 Termination and legacy

-Phillips died in September 2002 at age 94.
-The journal continued under his wife, Edith Kurzweil at Boston University until ceasing publication in April 2003.
+Phillips died in September 2002 at the age of 94.
+The journal continued under his wife, Edith Kurzweil, at Boston University, until ceasing publication in April 2003.